-From the beginning we mostly used SVN and Beanstalk, but in the last 2 years we’ve completely switched to Git.
-In parallel we’ve started using GitHub for project management after the developers started raving about how much they loved it for managing code.
+In the beginning, we mostly used SVN and Beanstalk, but during the last 2 years we’ve completely switched to Git.
+We’ve also started using GitHub for project management after hearing other developers raving about how much they love it for code management.

-To our surprise, GitHub has proven a solid option for project management and issue tracking.
-With a little bit of something for each team member, GitHub is starting to come out on top as the tool of choice for hosting code, managing projects, and facilitating project communication.
+To our surprise, GitHub has proven to be an excellent option for project management and issue tracking.
+With a little bit of something for each team member, GitHub is coming out on top as the #1 tool for hosting code, managing projects, and facilitating project communication.

-GitHub allows you to have a detailed discussion about each and every commit that is pushed to your project.
+GitHub allows you to have a detailed discussion about every single commit that is pushed to your project.
 Should it be included?
-Was it done correctly?
-Should something else be added?
-Talk about each change to your code with everyone involved before releasing or incorporating them.
+Is it done correctly?
+Should we add something else?
+Talk about every change made to your code with all people involved before releasing or incorporating it.

-The ability to remotely connect to a different computer is not something that one needs every day but, when that need does arise, it is usually for something important.
-It could be to facilitate remote assistance for addressing a problem you are facing or when you want to share something on your screen that needs to be shown to other person in real-time.
-Maybe you want to connect to your own computer at home from a different location.
+The opportunity to remotely connect to a different computer is not needed on a daily basis, but when you need it, it is probably something important.
+You may want to facilitate remote assistance for addressing a problem you are facing or to share something on your screen for other person to see in real-time.
+Sometimes you need to connect to your home computer from a different location.

-TeamViewer provides our team an excellent solution to establishing all above.
+TeamViewer provides our team with an excellent solution for performing all the above mentioned.

 Clear, concise communication is powerful.
-With a little clarity, we eliminate those long, roundabout email exchanges that keep projects in perpetual limbo.
+With more clarity, we eliminate those long, roundabout email exchanges keeping our projects in a state of perpetual limbo.
 That’s what Skitch is for.

-You can get the app to take a screenshot or select an area of the screen (or even a photo if you’re using it on your mobile) and you can easily provide feedback, comments, arrows, text, shapes whatever you need to put your ideas across.
+You can use the app to take a screenshot or select an area of the screen (or even a photo if you’re using it on your mobile) and quickly and easily provide your feedback, comments, arrows, text, shapes – whatever you need to put your ideas across.

-To get you up to speed, Socialcast is software that acts as a private twitter.
-It’s built for internal collaboration and communication.
+Socialcast is a tool that acts as a private Twitter.
+It’s designed to improve internal collaboration and speed up communication.

-What we’re finding about Socialcast as a team tool is that it allows for a better snapshot of how the day is going, a better way to call out how projects are going, a useful method to call out what’s on our plates, and a much better way to gauge the flow of office experiences than email.
+What we like about Socialcast as a team tool is that it provides a better snapshot of how the day is going, a better picture of how projects are being handled, a useful method for discussing what’s on our plates today, and a much better way to gauge the flow of office communication than emails.

-We’re using it for collaboration, for simple q&a, for talking about what’s upcoming, and so far we’ve been completely happy with it.
+We’re using it for collaboration, simple q&a, or talking about what’s upcoming, and so far we’ve been completely happy with it.

-There are tons of email marketing systems out there, and it can be hard to know where to start when looking for the product that works best for you.
-We are pretty fond of MailChimp
+There are tons of email marketing systems out there, and it can be hard to know where to start when looking for a product that works best for you.
+We are pretty fond of MailChimp.

-Reports are perfect for.
-Within moments of sending your email, you are able to see stats for things like opens, email bounces and clicks within the email.
+You also get helpful reports: in a moment after sending your email, you are able to see the stats for opens, email bounces and clicks within the email.